percona/percona-xtradb-cluster/doc-pxc/source/wsrep-status-index.rst

 .. variable:: wsrep_local_cached_downto

 This variable shows the lowest sequence number in gcache.
 This information can be helpful with determining IST and/or SST.
+If the value is 18446744073709551615, then it means there are no writesets in cached in gcache (usual for a single node).

 .. variable:: wsrep_local_state_uuid